Open LMS vs. Docebo: Which LMS Offers the Most Comprehensive Elearning Features at an Affordable Price?

 At the very least, Docebo is indicating that customers are solely responsible for deploying any integration beyond the pre-built limit.
 This means they would likely need to pay a higher price to access technical assistance for full platform customization.

-On top of that, as a closed-source platform, Docebo lacks the extensive library of free add-ons available in open-source communities like Moodle™.
+Furthermore, as a closed-source platform, Docebo lacks the extensive library of free add-ons available in open-source communities like Moodle™.
 These add-ons can address specific needs, enabling greater customization for Moodle™-based LMSs.

 2) Limited Customer Support